-Welcome to the Cottonwood Loop Trail at Tolt-McDonald Park!
+Welcome to the Cottonwood Loop Trail at Tolt-MacDonald Park!
 This beautiful trail is perfect for families looking for a fun outdoor adventure.
 The trail is approximately 1.9 miles long and takes hikers through a lovely forested area with scenic views of the Snoqualmie River.

 As you start your journey, you’ll cross a suspension bridge that spans the Snoqualmie River.
 Check out the monoscope looking south towards the double suspension bridge along Tolt Hill Road.
 During the fall, you’ll see salmon running upriver.
 My kids love racing sticks off the bridge and we often spend a large portion of time hanging out on the bridge.

 As you continue along the trail, you’ll pass through groves of cottonwood trees, which provide plenty of shade on hot summer days.
 You’ll also come across a few spots where you can take a break and enjoy the view of the river.